livingdocsIO/documentation/reference-docs/server-configuration/logging.md

 #### Example Request Log:

-This is an example request log from express middleware that are logged when `logRequests: true` is set:
+This is an example request logs from express middleware that are logged when `logRequests: true` is set:

 ```json